getreu/tp-note/doc/source/tp-note--manpage.md

 with '`{{ tag }}`' and '`{{ file_tag }}`'.

-## Register your own external text editor for usage with Tp-Note
+## Register your own external text editor

 The configuration file variables '`editor_args`' and '`viewer_args`' define a list of external text editors to be launched for editing. '`viewer_args`' is